Oluwa-Temmy/teamus-wildhack/README.md

-### teamus-wildhack
+### teamus-wildhack :nail_care:
 Wildhack 2025 repo at Northwestern Technological Institute

-# MyMoneyMyChoice
+# MyMoneyMyChoice :dollar:

 A website that offers financial help and advice to college students and financial illeterates alike.
-This website offers
+This website offers information on rewards and what you can do with credit cards.

 ##  Installation & Run :runner:
 `git clone https://github.com/Oluwa-Temmy/teamus-wildhack.git`<br>